nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 With the new forms of data that **RC4HDB** has to keep track of, the `Model` component has to be updated to accommodate the venue and booking data.
 However, since bookings are stored in `Venue`, we only need to keep track of the venues in model, and we will have access to booking data.
 For our purposes, the `UniqueResidentList` implementation actually suits our venue data tracking needs, being the need for uniqueness of venues.
 Thus, we decided to reuse the `UniqueResidentList`, `ResidentBook` code for our `UniqueVenueList`, `VenueBook` classes.

-The diagram below showcases the additional classes that were added in the `Model` update to support the venue and booking management feature.
+The diagram below showcases the additional classes that were added into the `Model` component to support the venue and booking management feature.

 ![VenueModelUpdateClassDiagram](images/VenueModelUpdateClassDiagram.png)